dart-lang/site-www/src/faq.md

 Strong mode enables a sound static type system and is used by [Flutter] (a cross-platform mobile development system), and the Dart Development Compiler ([DDC]).

+Even in strong mode, though, you can annotate any variable with `dynamic` if you need the flexibility of a dynamic language.
+`dynamic` can contain any type.
+Of course, that removes many of the benefits of a type-safe language for that variable.

 Without strong mode enabled, Dart is not a type-safe language.